 4. Afghan Hound

 The Afghan Hound is one of the most recognizable show breeds due to its elegant sighthound body and long luxurious coat.
+They basically look like a long haired Greyhound!
 Afghan Hounds trace their roots back thousands of years to Afghanistan where they were originally called Tazi.
 They are one of the more playful breeds of the sighthounds and are wonderful companions for children.

 The Saluki — AKA the Gazelle Hound or Persian Greyhound — is one of the oldest dog breeds ever.
 They can be traced all the way back to the beginning of human civilization in the Fertile Crescent region of the Middle East.
 There are even theories that the name Saluki is derived from ancient Sumerian meaning to “plunge-earth” because they actually were thrown towards prey by camel-mounted hunters.